 The biggest problem is that Palm Oil is often listed as “Vegetable Oil,” deceptively appealing to vegetarians and other health-conscious types.

 Unfortunately, processed Palm Oil is actually very high in saturated fats and calories.
-Not only that, but Palm Oil contains a certain degree of organ toxicity, could increase the risk of heart disease, and it is linked to insulin resistance and obesity.
+Not only that, but health risks of palm oil include organ toxicity, increased risk of heart disease, and it is linked to insulin resistance and obesity.

 In the United States, “Vegetable Oil” is a generic term also used to describe oils that are far less detrimental (both to the environment and to people’s health), including coconut, sunflower and olive oil.
 Makes the EU’s compulsory labeling law seem like a smart idea, doesn’t it?